 11. Belittle their quiet demeanor.

 The worst thing a parent can do is demean their child for being an introvert.
 I witness this all the time, and it makes me cringe.
-Telling your child, “Stop being so quiet” or “Just go up and talk to them!” doesn’t help and will only make her want to withdraw even further.
+Telling your child, “Stop being so quiet” or “Just go up and talk to them!” doesn’t help and will probably make him want to withdraw even further.

 12. Consider them rude when they have a hard time saying hi to acquaintances.